6UOOON9/Hyper-GCN/README.md

 - PyTorch == 1.13.0
 - torchpack == 0.2.2
 - numpy == 1.26.4
-- PyYAML, tqdm, tensorboardX, matplotlib, sklearn, h5py, opencv
+- PyYAML, tqdm, tensorboardX, matplotlib, sklearn, h5py
-- Run `pip install -e torchlight`

 We provide the dependency file of our experimental environment, you can install all dependencies by creating a new anaconda virtual environment and running `pip install -r requirements.txt `